MatteoFasulo/Whisper-TikTok/CONTRIBUTING.md

-# Contributing to Whisper-TikTok
+# Contributing

-Thank you for your interest in contributing to our project!
-We appreciate your support and look forward to working with you.
+All contributions to are welcome!

 ## Getting Started

 Before contributing to our project, we recommend that you familiarize yourself with our project's [code of conduct](CODE_OF_CONDUCT.md).

 We also encourage you to review the [existing issues](https://github.com/MatteoFasulo/Whisper-TikTok/issues) and [pull requests](https://github.com/MatteoFasulo/Whisper-TikTok/pulls) to get an idea of what needs to be done and to avoid duplicating efforts.

-## Ways to Contribute

-### Reporting Issues

-If you encounter any bugs or issues, please let us know by creating an issue in our project's [issue tracker](https://github.com/MatteoFasulo/Whisper-TikTok/issues).
-When reporting an issue, please include as much detail as possible, such as a clear and descriptive title, a step-by-step description of the problem, and any relevant screenshots or error messages.

-### Suggesting Enhancements

-We welcome suggestions for new features or enhancements to our project!
-Please create an issue in our project's [issue tracker](https://github.com/MatteoFasulo/Whisper-TikTok/issues) and describe the new feature or enhancement you'd like to see.
-Be sure to provide as much detail as possible, such as why you think the feature would be useful, any relevant use cases, and any potential challenges or limitations.

-### Contributing Code
+## Contributing Code

-We appreciate contributions of all kinds, including code contributions!
 Before contributing code, please make sure to do the following:

-1. Review the [existing issues](https://github.com/MatteoFasulo/Whisper-TikTok/issues) and [pull requests](https://github.com/MatteoFasulo/Whisper-TikTok/pulls) to make sure your proposed changes haven't already been addressed.
+1. Fork the repository and clone it to your local machine.
-2. Familiarize yourself with our project's code structure and development practices.
-3. Create a fork of our project and make your changes in a new branch.
+2. Create a virtual environment with `conda`, `venv` or any other tool of your choice.
+3. Install the required dependencies by running:

+    ```bash
+    uv pip install -e ".[dev, docs]" --torch-backend=auto
+    ```

+4. Make sure that all the tests pass by running:

+    ```bash
+    pytest
+    ```

+5. Make sure that formatting and linting checks pass.
+We use `pre-commit` to manage our hooks.
+You can run the hooks manually by executing:

+    ```bash
+    pre-commit install
+    pre-commit run --all-files
+    ```

+6. Commit your changes and push your branch.
-4. Submit a pull request with a clear and descriptive title, a detailed description of the changes you made, and any relevant screenshots or code snippets.
+7. Create a merge request describing your changes and linking any relevant issues.

-Please note that all code contributions are subject to review and may require changes before they can be merged into the main project.

-### Improving Documentation

-Improving project documentation is also a valuable contribution!
-If you notice any errors or areas where the documentation could be improved, please create an issue in our project's [issue tracker](https://github.com/MatteoFasulo/Whisper-TikTok/issues) or submit a pull request with your proposed changes.

-## Code of Conduct

-Our project has a code of conduct to ensure that all contributors feel welcome and valued.
-Please review the [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) file before contributing to our project.

-## Conclusion

-We appreciate your interest in contributing to our project and look forward to your contributions.
-If you have any questions or need any help, please don't hesitate to reach out to us through the issue tracker or by email.
+## Bug Reports and Feature Requests

+If you encounter any bugs or have feature requests, please open an issue on our [GitHub Issues page](https://github.com/MatteoFasulo/Whisper-TikTok/issues).

+When reporting a bug, please include as much detail as possible, including steps to reproduce the issue, expected behavior, and any relevant logs or screenshots.

+## Releasing a New Version

+We use semantic versioning for our project.
+To release a new version, follow these steps:

+1. Make sure that all changes intended for the new release are merged into the `main` branch.
+Unstaged or staged changes should not be present but rather committed or stashed away.
+2. Create a new branch from `main` for the release (e.g., `prepare-release`):

+    ```bash
+    git checkout main
+    git pull origin main
+    git checkout -b prepare-release
+    ```

+3. Ensure all tests pass and the code is properly formatted.
+Use `pre-commit` to check formatting and linting.

+    ```bash
+    pytest
+    pre-commit install
+    pre-commit run --all-files
+    ```

+4. Choose which kind of version bump you want to perform: `major`, `minor`, or `patch`:

+    - Major: for incompatible API changes.
+    - Minor: for adding functionality in a backward-compatible manner.
+    - Patch: for backward-compatible bug fixes.

+    Then run the following command to bump the version accordingly:

+    ```bash
+    bump-my-version bump <major|minor|patch>
+    ```

+5. Verify that the version has been updated and a new git tag has been created.
+6. Update the `CHANGELOG.md` file with the changes included in this release.
+Run the following command to generate the changelog:

+    ```bash
+    generate-changelog
+    ```

+7. Commit the updated `CHANGELOG.md` file and push the changes along with the new tag to the remote repository:

+    ```bash
+    git add CHANGELOG.md
+    git commit -m "chore: update CHANGELOG for new release"
+    git push --tags && git push origin prepare-release
+    ```

+8. Create a pull request to merge the `prepare-release` branch into `main`.
+Once the pull request is approved and merged, the new version will be officially released.

+9. Now give yourself a pat on the back for a job well done :)